sampsyo/hooknook/README.md

 * `USERS` or `-u USER`: A list of whitelisted GitHub user/organization names.
 * `GITHUB_ID` and `GITHUB_SECRET` or `-g ID:SECRET`: GitHub API credentials.
 * `SECRET_KEY`: A secret string for signing trusted data.
+* `PROXIED`: A Boolean indicating whether the application should trust the `X-Forwarded-For` header when determining whether a request came from GitHub.

 If you use a config file instead of command-line flags, you can run Hooknook on a proper HTTP server (probably a good idea!).
 For example, run it with [Gunicorn][] like so: